-Stuart Flashman, an Oakland attorney representing Kings County farmer John Tos, Hanford homeowner Aaron Fukuda and the county's Board of Supervisors, said Monday his clients have all agreed to challenge an appellate court's July 31 opinion in favor of the rail authority and the state, overturning a pair of lower-court decisions:• In one case, a three-judge panel of the 3rd Court of Appeal declared that the state acted properly in authorizing the sale of bonds from Proposition 1A, the $9.9 billion bond measure approved by California voters in 2008.
+Stuart Flashman, an Oakland attorney representing Kings County farmer John Tos, Hanford homeowner Aaron Fukuda and the county's Board of Supervisors, said Monday his clients have all agreed to challenge an appellate court's July 31 opinion in favor of the rail authority and the state, overturning a pair of lower-court decisions:

 Another part of the Tos/Fukuda/Kings County lawsuit, expected to be heard by a Sacramento County Superior Court judge this fall or winter, contends that the bullet train system envisioned in the rail authority's current plan cannot comply operationally with Prop.
 1A.

 The Kings County Board of Supervisors unanimously voted at last week's meeting to approve a Supreme Court appeal.
 "Essentially, there is much at stake for Kings County and for all taxpayers so it is worth the added effort to make sure the opinion is correct and, if not, get it corrected," Kings County Counsel Colleen Carlson said.

 First, however, Flashman said he will petition the 3rd District Court of Appeal for a rehearing, based on aspects of the opinion in the Tos/Fukuda/Kings County case that were not raised in briefings by either side.
 "Normally, it's a flat 'no,' it's extremely rare that they grant a rehearing," Flashman said.
 "But this is one where we think they should."